mljar/mljar-supervised/README.md

 The package is under active development!
 Please expect a lot of changes!
 For this package the graphical interface will be provided soon (also open source!).
 Please be tuned.

+To be added:
+- training single decision tree
+- create text report from trained models (maybe with plots from learning)
+- compute threshold for model prediction and predicting discrete output (label)
+- add model/predictions explanations
+- add support for multiclass classification
+- add support for regressions